universal-ctags/ctags/docs/developers.rst

 	introduced optlib and xcmd.
 I'm working on Fedora.
 I don't have access to the other platforms.

+Qingming He <906459647@qq.com>

+	I'm mainly a Fortran developer and I use ctags combined with Emacs to handle my projects.
+My goal is to improve the Fortran parser to make it support Fortran standards from 77 to 2008 and maybe 2015 to be released in the near future.
+I'm also interested in improving the lisp parsers (elisp and scheme).

 Vitor Antunes <vitor.hda@gmail.com>

 	I've been working with Verilog for most of the last 10